lsst-dm/dmtn-091/index.rst

    Three important data features are missed in all of the datasets described above, as they are generically missing all datasets that are subsets of HSC SSP PDR1/2 and RC2:

-      - Differential chromatic refraction (HSC has an atmospheric dispersion corrector).
+      - Differential chromatic refraction (HSC has an atmospheric dispersion corrector)

-      - LSST-like wavefront sensors (HSC's are too close to focus to be useful for learning much about the state of the optical system).
+      - LSST-like wavefront sensors (HSC's are too close to focus to be useful for learning much about the state of the optical system)

-      - Crowded stellar fields.
+      - Crowded stellar fields

    A (not yet identified) DECam dataset could potentially address all of these issues, but characterizing the properties of DECam at the level already done for HSC may be difficult, and would probably be necessary to fully test the DM algorithms for which DCR and wavefront sensors are relevant (e.g., physically-motivated PSF modeling).
 Many non-PDR1/2+RC2 HSC datasets do include more interesting variability or crowded fields, so it *might* be most efficient to just add one of these to our test data suite, and defer some testing of DCR or wavefront-sensor algorithms until data from ComCam or even the full LSST camera are available.